 They are more professional as they immediately detect the problem and proceed to fix it with a 10% discount.

-Considering the above scenario it is very difficult to trust computer repair companies and one has to make consultations and ask Computer Questions from many other companies lest it be a scam.
+Considering the above scenario it is very difficult to trust computer repair companies.
 It is noteworthy that neither of the companies is willing to accept their mistake even after being discovered.